Wecasa Terms and Conditions

 • Bank account details.

-The Partner undertakes (i) to transfer the value-added tax which they may be liable for to the Treasury (if applicable), (ii) to ask for and retain a copy of the invoices issued by Wecasa for their account and (iii) to inform Wecasa of any changes to the aforementioned information.]
+The Partner undertakes (i) to transfer the value-added tax for which they may be liable to the Treasury (if applicable), (ii) to ask for and retain a copy of the invoices issued by Wecasa for their account, and (iii) to inform Wecasa of any changes to the information mentioned above.

 9. Wecasa's Commitments

-Wecasa will use reasonable care and skill to make the Platform and Wecasa Services available to Users, to ensure the accessibility and smooth operation of the Platform and to provide digital content of a satisfactory quality.
+Wecasa will use reasonable care and skill to make the Platform and Wecasa Services available to Users, to ensure the accessibility and smooth operation of the Platform, and to provide digital content of satisfactory quality.

-Wecasa offers Users a support service in order to reply to any questions and to offer assistance in case of problems.
-For questions or information requests regarding the Platform or the Wecasa Services, the User can contact Wecasa by sending an email to the following email address: [email protected].
+Wecasa offers Users a support service to reply to any questions and assist in case of problems.
+For questions or information requests regarding the Platform or the Wecasa Services, the User can contact Wecasa by emailing the following address: hello@wecasa.co.uk.
 Wecasa will take reasonable steps or adjustments to ensure accessibility for disabled Users.

 In the event of a malfunction or an irregularity affecting the smooth operation of the Platform or Wecasa Services, Wecasa will use reasonable care and skill to rectify the situation.